jetstyle/styletto/README.md

 Changelog
 =========

+### 0.3.5 What's new:
+  - Nib is now disabled by default.
+You can enable it again by using **--nib** flag. **--nib=vendor** will enable only vendor prefixes mixin and ignore all other mixins.

 ### 0.3.4 What's new:
   - Fast bugfix for nib bug with config.styl files.
 Temporally disabled all nib mixins except vendor and clearfix.

 ### 0.3.3.
 What's new:
   - Fixed bug then .styl files with variables and mixins (i.e. mixin library) was rendered as raw stylus files instead of blank strings.

 ### 0.3.2.
 What's new:
-  - Fixed behavior with -b and -c in the begining of the string.
+  - Fixed behavior with -b and -c in the beginning of the string.

 ### 0.3.1.
 What's new:
   - Add temporary fix to help for greedy argument parser in console arguments.
-  - Fixed error then false values of compress and base64 flags didn't revrite values in config.
+  - Fixed error then false values of compress and base64 flags didn't rewrite values in config.

 ### 0.3.0.
 What's new:
   - Detailed control for error reporting.